AbolfazlMahkam/Todo-List/README.md

 * Add tasks to separate categories: To-Do, Doing, and Done.
 * Seamlessly drag and drop tasks between the three categories for better organization.
 * Effortlessly delete tasks by dragging them to the trash can icon.

+# 🌐 Technologies Used
+Front-End:

+For front-end development, we utilized a combination of the following technologies:

+    HTML, CSS, TailwindCSS, and JavaScript to ensure a responsive and user-friendly interface.

+Back-End:

+The back-end of the application is powered by:

+    Node.js and the Express framework.
+    EJS as the view engine to render dynamic web pages.

+Database:

+To manage and store data, we employed:

+    MongoDB, a NoSQL database that works perfectly with the Node.js environment.

 # FRONT-END TECHNOLOGIES